columbia/xray/index.md

 Currently, XRay can reveal some forms of targeting for Gmail ads, Amazon product recommendations, and YouTube video recommendations.
-However, XRay's core mechanisms are largely service-agnostic, providing the necessary building blocks that we hope will enable a new ecosystem of auditing tools that will be necessary to keep the Web in check.
+However, XRay's core mechanisms are largely service-agnostic, providing the necessary building blocks that we hope will enable a new generation of auditing tools that will help increase transparency of many web services.

 Using our XRay Gmail prototype, we found some pretty interesting examples of data uses, such as a number of ads targeting depression,